Vote from the Center: 6 DoF Pose Estimation in RGB-D Images by Radial Keypoint Voting: Conclusion

 \section{Conclusion}

 We have proposed RCVPose, a hybrid 6 DoF pose estimator with a ResNet-based radial estimator and a novel keypoint radial voting scheme.
 Our radial voting scheme is shown to be more accurate than previous schemes, especially when the keypoints are more dispersed, which leads to more accurate pose estimation requiring only 3 keypoints.
-We achieved state-of-the-art results on three popular benchmark datasets, YCB-Video, LINEMOD and the challenging Occlusion LINEMOD, with an 18 fps runtime.
+We achieved state-of-the-art results on three popular benchmark datasets, YCB-Video, LINEMOD and the challenging Occlusion LINEMOD, ranking high on the BOP Benchmark, with an 18 fps runtime.
+A limitation is that training and inference are executed separately for each object and keypoint (also true for other recent competitive approaches) and that the 3D voting space is memory intensive, which will be the focus of future work.